0xYuzko/RK61-PCB/README.md

 # RK61-PCB
 Zips are available for the gerber and converted pcb files

-The protel pcb file was converted to KiCad
+The original protel pcb file was converted to KiCad and is available on the repo

 The main IC is labled as **HFD1101KBA** and based off the firmware installer it seems to be a clone of **SN32F248B**